crspybits/SolidAuthSwift/README.md

 This is intended to be used from a custom server.
 It is separated out from the `SolidAuthSwiftUI` library because `SolidAuthSwiftUI` contains UIKit code, and will *not* work on Linux.

-I'm designing for the specific use case where the key pair (needed to generate DPoP tokens) is stored on a custom server only.
+Also there is a security issue: I'm designing for the specific use case where the key pair (needed to generate DPoP tokens) is stored on a custom server only.
 The key pair will *not* be present on the iOS client app.

  The server I'm considering is running on Linux.
-Note that this is not a Solid Pod,.
+Note that this is not a Solid Pod.
 It's a custom server that will be making requests of a Solid Pod.

 ### Usage example (see SolidAuthDemoApp)